 Located at Alder Springs in western Glenn County, Valley View Fire Center is in the Mendocino National Forest at 4,500 ft. elevation.
 In October 2020, CAL FIRE and California Department of Corrections and Rehabilitation announced the depopulation of inmates at eight of the state's 43 conservation camps, Valley View Conservation Camp being one of them.
-The consolidation was part of Governor Newsom's 2020-21 state budget, which called for the camps to be consolidated by the end of December 2020.
+The consolidation was part of the 2020-21 state budget, which called for the camps to be consolidated by the end of December 2020.
 CAL FIRE re-opened the Valley View Fire Center and staffed the fire center with seasonal Firefighter 1 employees.
-Currently 3 Fire Crews staffed by paid Firefighter 1s, a Fire Apparatus Engineer and a Fire Captain respond to incidents and participate in fuel reduction work when not assigned to emergency incidents.
-Valley View's project locations are primarily located within Glenn and Colusa Counties.
-The fuel reduction projects within Glenn County SRA include the Elk Creek Fuel Break, Little Stoney Creek VMP, Stony Gorge Reservoir Project, and Glenn County Public Works.
+Currently 3 Fire Crews staffed by Firefighter 1s, a Fire Apparatus Engineer and a Fire Captain respond to incidents and participate in fuel reduction work when not assigned to emergency incidents.
+Valley View's project locations are primarily located within Tehama, Glenn and Colusa Counties.
+The fuel reduction projects within Glenn County SRA include the Elk Creek Fuel Break, Little Stoney Creek VMP, Stony Gorge Reservoir Project, Bengard VMP and Glenn County Public Works.
 The Elk Creek Fuel Break is a shaded fuel break that separates the private SRA lands from the Mendocino National Forest boundary line, and the fuel break is located west of County Road 306 and extends from the Colusa County Line to the town of Elk Creek.
 The Stony Gorge Reservoir Project is sponsored by the US Bureau of Reclamation, and the project activities include weed eating, brushing, limbing, felling, bucking, pile burning, and chipping.
 The Glenn County Public Works project focuses on road brushing and chipping to maintain clearances of rural county roads and reduce fire hazards.
-Valley View also works with Cal Trans in Tehama County, accomplishing line construction along I-5 from South Red Bluff to Southern Cottonwood.
-This limits roadside spots along the I-5 Corridor.
+Valley View also works with CALTRANS in Tehama County, accomplishing line construction along I-5 from South Red Bluff to Southern Cottonwood.
+This limits fire spread, from roadside fires along the I-5 Corridor.

 Valley View Fire Center also assists the US Forest Service (Mendocino National Forest).
 One specific project with the Forest Service is the Wildland-Urban Interface (WUI) Shaded Fuel Break project around Valley View Fire Center and the adjacent USFS Alder Springs Guard Station.
 This project is being completed in several phases due to the large scope of the project.
 First phase, crews have removed, brushed, and limbed up trees in the 200-ft. proximity of the Fire Center.
-Second phase, assisting with understory burns to reduce and maintain vegetation growth thus to create a more fire-defensible area around the Forest Service Station and the Valley View Fire Center.
+Second phase, assisting with understory burns to reduce and maintain vegetation growth thus creating a more fire-defensible area around the Forest Service Station and the Valley View Fire Center.

 There are several community projects which Valley View Fire Center participates in.
 One example of these projects is the Valley View Fire Center Adopt-A-Highway section along Highway 162.
+The Valley View crews also assist with fire public education programs in the local communities, at fairs, public gatherings, and educational institutions like high schools, middle schools and elementary schools